foxitsoftware/cordova-plugin-foxitpdf/README.md

 Parameters:The parameter for this API is a dictionary, and following are the key/value pairs for the dictionary.

-- __alignment__:  Get the alignment value which is used as document-wide default value.
+- __alignment__:  Get the alignment value which is used as document-wide default value, it's only valid for text field and list box.
 Left alignment:0, Center alignment:1, Right alignment:2
 - __needConstructAppearances__: Check whether to construct appearance when loading form controls.
 - __defaultAppearance__: Return an dictionary, which key/value pairs for the dictionary are the following: (Please refer to https://developers.foxitsoftware.com/resources/pdf-sdk/cplusplus_api_reference/index.html for more details.)
 	- __flags__: Flags to indicate which properties of default appearance are meaningful.